 Hold frequent standup meetingsHigh-performing systems require fast feedback.
 Short, frequent standup meetings do this by uncovering blockages and communicating issues as soon as they occur.

 Plan with a frequent, regular cadenceHigh-performing teams must be able to quickly adapt to change.
-Weekly rolling wave planning sessions help the team course correct and to prepare for what’s next, to make the project move forward smoother and smarter.
+Weekly rolling wave planning sessions help the team course correct and prepare for what’s next, to make the project move forward smoother and smarter.

 From experience, we've learned that applying less force makes the system perform better, and teams can achieve their product development goals with accuracy and consistency.
 So, put down that driver and go with the 3-wood instead.
 You may not hit it as far, but ultimately, you will reach your goal under par.